 Here you get a well deserved day off your bike to explore the city of Edinburgh.
 Visit the Castle looking down over Prince’s Street Gardens, climb Calton Hill overlooking the city, take a stroll through the Auld Toon and visit the churches of St Giles and Greyfriars.
 The city is steeped in history and is the perfect location for your day off!

-Back on the bike you will ride the iconic bikers route ‘The North Coast 500’ to the most northerly point in the British Isles, John O’Groats.
+Back on the bike you will ride the iconic bikers route ‘The North Coast 500’ to John o’Groats, just 11 miles from Dunnet Head, the mostly northerly point of mainland Britain.
 On this spectacular coastal ride you will pass castles and ride narrow causeways en route to your hotel in Durness.
 You will then cross over to the beautiful island of Skye, this island connected to Scotland’s northwest coast by bridge is known for its rugged beauty, small fishing villages and medieval castles.

 Back on the mainland you ride the full length of Loch Ness and Loch Lochy with eyes peeled for a glimpse of Nessie.
 Then on past Ben Nevis, the highest peak in the British Isles, before visiting the site of the massacre at Glencoe on the ride to your hotel in Oban.The next day you ride through the rolling Trossachs National Park and along the bonnie banks of Loch Lomond on the route to your hotel over the border in the quiet Lake District National Park.

 The Lake District park is followed by the Yorkshire Dales and the Peak District.
 In the last of these three parks you will conquer the famous ‘cat and fiddle’ road down to your hotel near Ashbourne, before a day dedicated to fully exploring the National park area.
 Visit the Heights of Abraham by cable car, or the Blue John caverns on a subterranean river excursion or the splendour of Chatsworth House is in easy reach.